Invocation#

 Enable generation of linemarkers in the preprocessor output that let the compiler know the current working directory at the time of preprocessing.
 When this option is enabled, the preprocessor emits, after the initial linemarker, a second linemarker with the current working directory followed by two slashes.
 GCC uses this directory, when it’s present in the preprocessed input, as the directory emitted as the current working directory in some debugging information formats.
 This option is implicitly enabled if debugging information is enabled, but this can be inhibited with the negated form

-flag is present in the command line, this option has no effect, since no#line
+-fno-working-directory.
+If the-Pflag is present in the command line, this option has no effect, since no#linedirectives are emitted whatsoever.

 - -fno-working-directory#